-The nearest properties to the Proposed Developed are located to the south of the site and include Little Terrestrial ecology Corshellach and Tomcork.
-Other nearby visual receptors No sites designated for nature conservation, areas include two recreational routes to the south of the site, of woodland included on the Ancient Woodland Inventory, Scottish Hill Track 227 (Grantown-on-Spey to Forres) and or local nature conservation sites will be affected by the the Heritage Path Lone Road route.
-A detailed landscape Proposed Development.
-No signs of protected species and visual appraisal will be carried out and submitted as were found during baseline surveys.
-If protected species part of the planning application to consider potential are identified during pre-construction surveys, adoption effects of the Proposed Development and how it would of the Applicant's detailed SPPs will reduce or eliminate be viewed within the surrounding area.
-A landscape any effects on protected species because of the Proposed mitigation plan will also be developed to minimise the Development.
-The final design will seek to reduce landscape and visual effects and to provide habitat creation permanent habitat loss and a Biodiversity Net Gain within the site (as far as practicable).
-The landscape and appraisal will be undertaken by the Applicant, who is visual appraisal will be undertaken for the construction committed to achieving a minimum of 10% gain through and during operation after approximately 10 years, once habitat enhancement.
-This will be achieved in combination landscape and habitat planting reinstatement measures with a landscape mitigation plan designed to visually are assumed to have established.
-The appraisal will also screen the Proposed Development. consider potential cumulative effects occurring because of the addition of the Proposed Development to other proposed developments within the study area.
+The nearest properties to the Proposed Developed are located to the south of the site and include Little Corshellach and Tomcork.
+Other nearby visual receptors include two recreational routes to the south of the site, Scottish Hill Track 227 (Grantown-on-Spey to Forres) and the Heritage Path Lone Road route.
+A detailed landscape and visual appraisal will be carried out and submitted as part of the planning application to consider potential effects of the Proposed Development and how it would be viewed within the surrounding area.
+A landscape mitigation plan will also be developed to minimise the landscape and visual effects and to provide habitat creation within the site (as far as practicable).
+The landscape and visual appraisal will be undertaken for the construction and during operation after approximately 10 years, once landscape and habitat planting reinstatement measures are assumed to have established.
+The appraisal will also consider potential cumulative effects occurring because of the addition of the Proposed Development to other proposed developments within the study area.
 This will include the proposed battery energy storage facility adjacent to the existing Berryburn substation.